cmu-sei/juneberry/docs/getting_started.md

 ## Using the Container

-Once inside the container, the user will find themselves in the their workspace directory by default.
+Once inside the container, the user will find themselves in their workspace directory by default.
 There are a few more initialization tasks to complete before Juneberry is operational:

 * Install Juneberry (from a python package perspective)